 So, what exactly is the USB-C connector?
-In covering this topic this article will seek to answer the following questions:
+This article will help answer the following questions:

-USB-C is the latest iteration of the USB interface’s connector developed by the USB Implementers Forum with the goal of creating a connector that could become the definitive connector for all consumer electronic users, so that any and all devices could utilize the same connector to transmit data and/or power.
-Physically speaking, it features 24-pins within an oval-like design that is about half the size of the commonly used USB-A connector, or roughly equivalent to the size of a Micro-USB connector.
+USB-C is the latest iteration of the USB interface’s connector developed by the USB Implementers Forum.
+The USB-C was created to be the definitive connector for all consumer electronic users, so that any and all devices could utilize the same connector to transmit data and/or power.
+Physically speaking, it features 24-pins within an oval-like design.
+It’s about half the size of the earlier version and commonly used USB-A connector, and roughly equivalent to the size of a Micro-USB connector.

-Because of the overarching goal of making USB-C as universal as possible (some writers describe the goal as being the creation of “one connector to rule them all”), the engineering behind the USB-C connector was meant to support a wide variety of specifications beyond the standard USB transmission specifications, almost as if the connector was meant to act as a blank canvas for various data and power transmission interfaces to apply their technology.
-As such, its design gives the USB-C connector the following four distinct capabilities:
+Because of the overarching goal of making USB-C as universal as possible, the engineering behind the USB-C connector was meant to support a wide variety of specifications beyond the standard USB transmission specifications.
+Some even describe the goal of the USB-C as being “one connector to rule them all”.
+Perhaps the connector was meant to act as a blank canvas for various data and power transmission interfaces to apply their technology.

 NOTE: USB-C is a designation of the connector’s physical interface (its design and form factor) and should not be confused with USB versions, such as “USB 3.2”, which govern data and power transfer specifications.